 Figure 4.
-A schematic view for the new ASV developments associated with the cyber-physical systems and the big data.
+A schematic view for the new ASV developments associated with the cyber-physical systems and the big data from IMO's Regulatory Scoping Exercise completed in 2021.

 Under these premises, the development and future implementation of vessels as MASS (Maritime Autonomous Surface Ship) by IMO will represent an inflexion point for the paradigm shift in the industry and maritime shipping system as a whole (Poikonen et al., 2016; Wróbel et al., 2017; Kim et al., 2020; Wright, 2020).
 Therefore, for a successful and smooth settlement of MASS as well as the relevant infrastructures in the maritime sector, key aspects related to autonomous shipping and their impact on technology, regulation and societal aspects should be envisaged (Autonomous and Remotely Operated Ships, 2020; Gu et al., 2020; Guidelines for Autonomous Shipping, 2021).